 Dr. Seemiller was honored to have given a TED Talk to nearly 1200 audience members at TEDxDayton.
 Her talk featured insight on Generation Z’s views, attitudes, and behaviors around social change, especially as they pertain to volunteerism, politics, entrepreneurship, and innovation.
-The tentative release date of the video is the end of 2017.

 Google “Millennials,” and nearly 45 million results emerge.
 But, a new post-Millennial generation is growing up, and it seems that very little attention has been paid to them.
 So, what do we really know about Generation Z?
 First, we know that they are our entire 7-22 year-old population.
 And, between technological advances like artificial intelligence and nanotechnology as well as global issues such as terrorism and alternative facts, these kids and young adults are growing up during a very unique time.
 They do not know a world without personal digital devices like smartphones and tablets.
 Because of that, most have had access to nearly any information or service around the clock as long as they can remember.
 The oldest of Generation Z were in Kindergarten during the September 11th attacks and later were only 11 years old when we learned that global warming was an inconvenient truth.
 And, as they continue to come of age, they will be faced with more political, global, environmental, social, and economic issues than imaginable. (excerpt from upcoming article in eHearsay)

 The Student Leadership Competencies® have been developed from five years of research analyzing learning outcomes in all 522 accredited academic programs in higher education.
 The results: 60 essential leadership competencies for the 21st century.
 Use the Student Leadership Competencies® as a framework to develop a program or course, infuse meaningful competency-based activities into the curriculum, assess competency learning and development, and help students reflect and apply their learning in future academic, professional, and life contexts.